Inside the spectacular fall of the granddaddy of right-wing conspiracy sites

 “Huge red flag,” the memo says.

-In spring 2015, Floyd Brown, an Internet entrepreneur who served on WND’s board, traveled to Missouri to tour the warehouse that shipped books and other materials sold in WND’s online store, which still sells numerous items, including survivalist gear, such as water filtration straws and “Russian gas masks.”
+In spring 2015, Floyd Brown, an Internet entrepreneur who served on WND’s board, traveled to Missouri to tour the warehouse that shipped books and other materials sold in WND’s online store, which still sells items including survivalist gear, such as water filtration straws and “Russian gas masks.”

 He found pallets of unsold materials.